emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-Exposed-by-Metadata.md

 Regularly scan cloud storage and document repositories for files with residual metadata.
 Tools can be scheduled to flag or block sensitive formats before distribution, ensuring policy enforcement through automation.
 <br /><br />
 # Closing Thoughts
 Metadata represents one of the most consistently overlooked security risks in modern computing.
-It is embedded invisibly, distributed routinely, and almost never considered by end users.
+It is embedded invisibly, distributed routinely, and rarely considered by end users.
 Yet it can disclose author identities, physical locations, internal timelines, and system configurations.
-The solution is not to eliminate metadata entirely— it serves legitimate technical functions— but to treat it as a sensitive, security-relevant feature.
+The solution is not to eliminate metadata—it serves legitimate technical functions—but to treat it as a sensitive, security-relevant feature.
 By building metadata awareness into development, communication, and disclosure practices, we can prevent silent breaches and ensure our tools don't betray us.
-In cybersecurity, we are often told to protect our assest.
-Metadata is an assest and we are forced to protect to protect it even when we don't see it.
+In cybersecurity, we are often told to protect our assets.
+Metadata is an asset, and we must defend it even when we don't see it.
 <br /><br />
 # Additional Materials